-Before we even begin talking about filing taxes late, it’s important to know that you as an expat have options to extend your deadline!
+Before we even begin talking about filing taxes late, it’s important to know that you as an expat have options to extend your deadline.

-As a taxpayer whose residence and main place of employment is outside the US, the IRS grants you an automatic two-month extension that you don’t have to proactively apply for.
+As a taxpayer whose residence and main place of employment is outside the US, the IRS grants you an automatic two-month extension to mid-June that you don’t have to proactively apply for.
 It’s important to note, however, that you will need to attach a statement along with your submitted tax return in June explaining why you qualified for the automatic extension.

 If you expect that you’ll need even more time than that, filling out Form 4868, the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, will give you until mid-October to file your return.